dashaub/PBDP/hw8/Shaub_David_HW8.md

 ## Setup

 We'll modify the Spark jobs we created in HW7 (`p1_q1.py` and `p1_q2.py`) to now output tuples with the hour and user for `unique_users.py` and the hour and url for `unique_url.py`.
-While we could collect the unique url and users for each hour into an array, this nested data structure isn't quite as nice to work with in MariaDB, so we will prefer flat records for the output of our batch job--even though there will be more of them.
+While we could collect the unique url and users for each hour into an array, this nested data structure isn't quite as nice to work with in MariaDB, so we will prefer flat records for the output of our batch job--even though there will be more records per hour instead of only one.

 `unique_url.py`:
 ```